Synthetic Biology for Future Health

 The meeting will bring together researchers working on synthetic biology, biotechnology, genomics and medical sciences, along with industry members from pharma and biotech companies, and investors and funders in this growing research area.
 It will address how the technologies coming out of synthetic biology impact both advanced healthcare in developed countries (e.g. personalised medicines, T-cell therapies) and global wide-impact, such as very low-cost diagnostics and self-replicating living therapies.
 In addition, the conference aims to provide a reflection on where resources and work are succeeding and where more effort needs to be placed to ensure equitable global outcomes.

 This conference will be a hybrid meeting – with onsite or virtual attendance.
-We welcome abstracts on all major themes of this meeting as oral or poster presentations.

 The conference will start at approximately 12:00 on Monday 13 March 2023 and close at approximately 13:30 on Wednesday 15 March 2023.
 All times are given in GMT.
 See the time where you are here.